Skip to main content

 Tuition $35,000 $35,000 $35,000 $105,000

-The following are approximate estimates only and are not included in tuition and fees, and may be subject to change.
+The following approximate amounts are not included in tuition and fees, and are subject to change without prior written notice:

 Student parking permit $75 per academic year